 Reports from the Wall Street Journal suggest that internal White House polling and economic forecasts prompted the discussions.
-Advisors told the president that the protracted nature of the conflict is creating meaningful drag on domestic markets.
+Advisors told the president that the protracted nature of the conflict is creating notable drag on domestic markets.
 These conversations took place in the Oval Office late Monday night.
 Market participants reacted with uncertainty as news of the possible withdrawal leaked to financial capitals.
 Crude oil prices moved in volatile patterns as traders attempted to price in both the risk of continued blockage and the possibility of a ceasefire.

 Crude prices jumped earlier in the day when Iran launched an attack on a Kuwaiti oil tanker near Dubai.
 This strike targeted a vessel in a high-traffic shipping lane, causing immediate concerns for the safety of merchant fleets.
 Local emergency services responded to the distress call while US naval assets monitored the situation from a distance.
-The vessel sustained serious damage but did not sink.
+The vessel sustained clear damage but did not sink.
 Analysts noted that the location of the attack near a major global financial hub like Dubai highlights the vulnerability of the entire regional infrastructure.
 This incident marks the third such attack on commercial shipping in four weeks.

 International official holdings at the New York Federal Reserve fell to their lowest level since 2012 as foreign central banks liquidated US Treasury securities.
 This sell-off gathered pace throughout the early months of 2026.
 Global finance ministries appear to be hedging against the dollar as the conflict in the Middle East strains American fiscal resources.
 Data released by the Federal Reserve indicates a sharp departure from traditional safe-haven behavior during wartime.
 Instead of buying debt, major economies are offloading it.
 The Financial Times reported that the scale of the liquidation has surprised some treasury officials in Washington.